Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/sd_flex.md

-# Large Shared-Memory Node - HPE Superdome Flex
+# HPE Superdome Flex

+The HPE Superdome Flex is a large shared memory node.
+It is especially well suited for data intensive application scenarios, for example to process extremely large data sets completely in main memory or in very fast NVMe memory.

 - Hostname: `taurussmp8`
 - Access to all shared filesystems